How does claiming compensation for an accident at work affect my employer?

 Ian Morris

 The concerns you have regarding the effect or impact of any claim you may make on the employer is a common issue that we discuss with almost all claimants who were injured in an accident at work.
 No person wants to jeopardise their colleagues or employers income or business and as such, it is totally understandable that you would be worried about making a claim.
 However, your worries need not prevent you from exercising your legal right to make a claim for compensation.
 Any claim made against an employer would be made against their employer liability insurance policy.
 As such, the claim would not impact directly on the business, the personal finances of the employer or jeopardise any persons work.
 Of course, the business may face a small excess on the claim (as with all insurance claims) and will have some paperwork to deal with during the claims process.
-However, you need to consider the scarring to your neck and the distress that this has caused to you and your long term interests ahead of those of your employer.

 We would be very happy to answer any further queries you may have about making a claim or indeed pursue your claim for personal injury compensation.
-Please feel free to call us on 01225430285 or use the ‘start a claim’ page of our website to get further assistance.
-Our article on facial injuries might also give you some further info on compensation amounts.

 Reply